-- The course will lay down the basic concepts and techniques of linear algebra, calculus and basic probability theory needed for subsequent study. - It will explore the concepts initially through computational experiments and then try to understand the concepts/theory behind it. - At the same time, it will provide an appreciation of the wide application of these disciplines within the scientific field. - Another goal of the course is to provide connection between the concepts of linear algebra, differential equation and probability theory
+- The course will lay down the basic concepts and techniques of linear algebra, calculus and basic probability theory needed for subsequent study. - It will explore the concepts initially through computational experiments and then try to understand the concepts/theory behind it. - At the same time, it will provide an appreciation of the wide application of these disciplines within the scientific field. - Another goal of the course is to provide connection between the concepts of linear algebra, differential equation and probability theory.

-CO1: To develop an understanding of the basic concepts and techniques of linear algebra, calculus and basic probability theory needed for AI.

-CO2: To provide an appreciation of the wide application of these disciplines within the scientific field.

-CO3: To provide connection between the concepts of linear algebra, differential equation and probability theory.

-CO4: To develop an insight into the applicability of linear algebra in business and scientific domains.

-CO5: To enable the students to understand the use of calculus and Linear algebra in modelling electrical and mechanical elements.

-CO6: To equip the students to understand the role of probability theory in providing data sets for computational experiments in data science

-PO/PSO PO1 PO2 PO3 PO4 PO5 PO6 PO7 PO8 PO9 PO10 PO11 PO12

-СО 101 102 103 104 103 100 107 108 109 1010 1011 1012
+- CO1: Illustrate the basic concepts and techniques of linear algebra, calculus and basic probability theory needed for AI. - CO2: Integrate the application of these disciplines within the scientific field. - CO3: Identify the connection between the concepts of linear algebra, differential equation and probability theory. - CO4: Develop an insight into the applicability of linear algebra in business and scientific domains. - CO5: Apply the concepts of calculus and linear algebra in modelling electrical and mechanical elements. - CO6: Apply the concepts of probability theory for building datasets for computational experiments in data science

+PO/ PO PO PO PO4 PO5 PO PO PO 8 PO PO PO1 PO1 PSO PSO 2 PSO

+PSO 1 2 3 6 7 9 10 1 2 1 3

-CO1 3 3 2 2 3 3 2 3 3
+CO1 3 3 2 2 3 3 2 3 3 3 3 3

-CO2 3 3 3 3 3 2 3 2 3 3
+CO2 3 3 2 2 3 3 2 3 3 3 3 3

-CO3 3 2 3 3 3 3 2 3 3
+CO3 3 2 3 3 3 3 2 3 3 - 3 -

-CO4 3 3 3 2 3 3 2 3 3
+CO4 3 3 3 2 3 - 3 2 3 3 3 2 3

-CO5 3 2 3 3 3 3 2 3 3
+CO5 3 2 3 3 3 3 2 3 3 2 3 -

-CO6 3 3 3 3 3 2 3 2 3 3
+CO6 3 3 3 3 3 2 3 2 3 3 2 3 -

+Linear Algebra-4

-Linear Algebra-4 - Special Matrices: Fourier Transform, discrete and Continuous, Shift matrices and Circulant matrices, The Kronecker product, Toeplitz matrices and shift invariant filters, Graphs and Laplacians and Kirchhoff's laws, Clustering by spectral methods and K-means, Completing rank one matrices, The Orthogonal Procrustes Problem, Distance matrices.
-Calculus-4 - Optimization methods for sparsity: Split algorithm for L2+L1, Split algorithm for L1 optimization, Augmented Lagrangian, ADMM, ADMM for LP and QP, Matrix splitting and Proximal algorithms, Compressed sensing and Matrix Completion.
+Special Matrices: Fourier Transform, discrete and Continuous, Shift matrices and Circulant matrices, The Kronecker product, Toeplitz matrices and shift invariant filters, Graphs and Laplacians and Kirchhoff's laws, Clustering by spectral methods and K-means, Completing rank one matrices, The Orthogonal Procrustes Problem, Distance matrices.

+Calculus-4

+Optimization methods for sparsity: Split algorithm for L2+ L1, Split algorithm for L1 optimization, Augmented Lagrangian, ADMM, ADMM for LP and QP, Matrix splitting and Proximal algorithms, Compressed sensing and Matrix Completion.

 Optimization methods for Neural Networks: Gradient Descent, Stochastic gradient descent and ADAM (adaptive methods), Loss function and learning function.

-Probability and statistics -4 - Basics of statistical estimation theory and testing of hypothesis.
+Probability and statistics - 4

+Basics of statistical estimation theory and testing of hypothesis.

-'Linear Algebra and learning from data', Gilbert Strang, Wellesley, Cambridge press, 2019.
-'Computer Age Statistical Inference, Algorithms, Evidence and Data Science', Bradley Efronand Trevor Hastie 'Convex Optimization', Stephen Boyd and Lieven Vandenberghe, Cambridge University Press, 2018 'Introduction to Applied Linear Algebra - Vectors, Matrices, and Least Squares', Stephen Boyd and Lieven Vandenberghe, Cambridge University Press, 2018
+Gilbert Strang, Linear Algebra and learning from data, Wellesley, Cambridge press, 2019.
+Bradley Efron, Trevor Hastie, Computer Age Statistical Inference, Algorithms, Evidence and Data Science.
+Stephen Boyd, Lieven Vandenberghe, Convex Optimization, Cambridge University Press, 2018.
+Stephen Boyd, Lieven Vandenberghe, Introduction to Applied Linear Algebra - Vectors, Matrices, and Least Squares, Cambridge University Press, 2018.

-Assessment Weightage(%)
+Assessment Weightage (%)

-Assignments(10 assignments with equal credit) 50

-Quiz(5 Quizzes with equal credit) 30

-Project 20
+Internal (Minimum 10 assessments) 70

+External (Project) 30